ansible/awx/docs/websockets.md

 This section will specifically discuss deployment in the context of websockets and the path those requests take through the system.

-**Note:** The deployment of Tower changes slightly with the introduction of `django-channels` and websockets.
+**Note:** The deployment of AWX changes slightly with the introduction of `django-channels` and websockets.
 There are some minor differences between production and development deployments that will be pointed out in this document, but the actual services that run the code and handle the requests are identical between the two environments.

 ### Services
 | Name        | Details |